DistrictDataLabs/pycon2018/us.pycon.org/2018/posters.md

 - How professional do the posters need to look?
 - How much money do I need to spend on the poster?

 The poster session is about facilitating one-on-one interactive presentations with an interested audience, therefore we encourage you to spend more time considering how best to organize and _show_ your work.
-For example, a well structured, well-organized collection of individual sheets of paper tacked to the board
+For example, a well structured, well-organized collection of individual sheets of paper tacked to the board can be as effective as a professionally printed poster.

+Generally speaking, posters are 36″x48″ and can be printed for around USD $50.00.
+[MakeSigns.com](https://www.makesigns.com/) also has a discount code and flat shipping discount for all PyCon 2018 poster presenters.
+Posters that have lots of image and short, to-the point text are excellent.
+Don't be afraid of box and line diagrams or using photographs in your poster!

+If you're still worried about the cost of printing your poster, please [email us](mailto:pycon-posters@python.org) and we'll see what we can do to help.

+### Q: Does my poster need to be in English?

+No. If you feel there will be a significant audience for your poster in a foreign language, you may implement your poster in that language.
+The difficulty is that the reviewers won't necessarily speak or understand the language that you're presenting.
+Clear communication with us is necessary if you're interested in presenting in a language we don't understand.
+And of course, you will need to adhere to the [code of conduct](https://us.pycon.org/2018/about/code-of-conduct/) even in a different language.